 The last page of this strategy sets out where our focus needs to be in order to deliver on the themes, ensuring we stay on track.

 Where the Strategy fits into our Strategic Planning Framework

-This strategy is one of our Organisational Plans which sits alongside the Community Safety Plan, Medium Term Financial Strategy and the Integrated Risk Management Plan.
+This strategy is one of our Organisational Plans which sits alongside the Community Risk Management Plan, and Medium Term Financial Strategy.